airqo-platform/AirQo-api/src/device-registry/docs/DATE_VALID_STATUS_FRONTEND_GUIDE.md

 "time since last seen" always satisfied our freshness check).
 That's now
 fixed: a future-dated reading is correctly treated as not-fresh.

-That fix intentionally keeps `rawOnlineStatus`/`isOnline` conservative (`false` when the timestamp can't be trusted) — every existing consumer (dashboards, list filters, alerts, calibration eligibility) already assumes `false` means "don't treat this device's data as current," and changing that meaning would require auditing every consumer of those two fields.
+That fix intentionally keeps `rawOnlineStatus`/`isOnline` conservative rather than reverting to a "pure connectivity" signal — every existing consumer (dashboards, list filters, alerts, calibration eligibility) already assumes these fields mean "is this device's data current," and changing that meaning would require auditing every consumer of those two fields.
+Concretely: when a newly-received timestamp is rejected, the backend does **not** unconditionally set `rawOnlineStatus` to `false` — it falls back to whether the device's *previously-stored* `lastRawData` is still fresh.
+A device with a healthy recent history that sends one bad-clock reading will still show `rawOnlineStatus: true`, because its last known-good data is still within the freshness window.
+It only goes `false` once the fallback data itself is stale or also future-dated — which is what happened in the case that prompted this fix, since `lastRawData` there was itself the corrupted value.

 The gap this leaves: a device with a **bad clock but working connectivity** now looks identical, in the API, to a device that's **genuinely